umbraco/UmbracoDocs/13/umbraco-cms/reference/configuration/runtimeminificationsettings.md

 {% hint style="warning" %}

 Smidge with RunTimeMinification setting is scheduled for removal on Umbraco 14.
-You can install the package separately if needed and read the [Smidge](https://github.com/Shazwazza/Smidge) documentation on how to setup settings.
+You can install the package separately if needed and read the [Smidge](https://github.com/Shazwazza/Smidge) documentation on how to get started.

 {% endhint %}